The word ‘move‘ can mean many different things. As a verb, the meaning is to make progress or go in a specific direction.

 Let’s learn the meaning of the phrasal verbs that contain the verb ‘move’ in more detail and see some examples in use.

 Did you know that many idiomatic expressions (idioms) in English also contain a lot of verbs?
 Just like phrasal verbs, idioms are a major part of the English language (slang in particular).
 They are used constantly amongst native English speakers and are handy to know and understand.

 Now you’ve learnt all the phrasal verbs with move, how about learning the idioms with move too?

-English courses online
+phrasal verbs courses online

 If you’ve enjoyed this page, there are plenty more for you to look at.
 Click here to see the list of groups ready and waiting to be studied.
 Maybe you just like informal/slang English?
 Head to my useful tips and information section for loads more hints and tips to speak like a native.

 If you really want to take your native speaking to the next level, how about taking a course?
 Here are some of the best ones: